Me, the Cop, and ADHD

 “You know you ran a stop light back there?”

 “I did?
 Oh.
 I didn’t see it.”
 That’s obvious.
 What isn’t obvious is what I was preoccupied with that caused me not to see the light.
 Just as I open my mouth to start to explain that, the cop hands me back my license and registration, pointing out that the registration needs to be renewed, and says he’s letting me off with a warning.
-I’m grateful, but I think he just figured that if he had to listen to one more minute of my ping-ponging, hyper-detailed chatter, he’d put a bullet in my head.
-And then there would be all that paperwork.
+I’m grateful, but I think he just couldn’t stand to listen to one more minute of my ping-ponging, hyper-detailed chatter.

 The next day, my wife Margaret says he let me go because he was probably looking for drunk drivers.
 Lucky thing he didn’t stop you a few years ago, she says.
 No doubt, but back when I was drinking I was actually better at keeping my mouth shut when I was in conflict with authority figures.
 I didn’t want them to smell the booze.
 Also, when I was drinking, I could blame my memory lapses on blackouts.
 Now I have to face the fact that my scattered memory is just a comorbid condition attached to my ADHD brain that makes for constant surprises.
 I hate surprises.